hexagoncircle/ryan-mulligan-dev/src/blog/scrollspy-nav.md

 - A change in the active section updates the position of a marker element in the menu.
 The marker animates from the previous active anchor link to the next, resizing itself to the dimensions of the current link's inline size.
 - If a menu item is obscured in the viewport overflow horizontally, when it becomes active it will be scrolled fully into view.

 I had messed around with this general idea some time ago, but a recent project design brought me back to those old experiments.
 This is my attempt  at turning the concept into a web component and I thought I'd share the results with you all.
 The project hasn't been packaged on [npm](https://www.npmjs.com/) or anything because it's still, in my opinion, a work in progress.
 I've always been keen on web components but I am quite fresh in sharing my own.
-If you are interested in messing with it, then check out the [scrollspy-nav repository](https://github.com/hexagoncircle/scrollspy-nav) on GitHub and its corresponding [demo page](https://hexagoncircle.github.io/scrollspy-nav/).

 ## What's in a name?